 1. Align goals up, break them down to actions.

-Make sure you understand the strategic and economic goals of the organization and the specific goals and metrics for your team.
-Work with your manager to set ambitious, measurable goals that align upward and have real impact; break them down into actionable elements and defined tactics for each quarter and month.
+Make sure you understand the strategic and economic objectives of the organization and the specific objectives and key results (OKRs) for your team.
+Work with your manager to set ambitious, measurable OKRs that align upward and have real impact; break them down into actionable elements and defined tactics for each quarter and month.

 3. Focus on value creation.